 Entgra provides has worked with many public agencies and private sector organizations to implement robust device strategies.
 Learn more here.

 A device strategy must take into consideration business planning, product building, operational efficiency, scaling, tech support, value creation, and sustainability to thrive

 Organizations that require a device strategy fall into 4 broad categories – device manufacturers, application developers, system integrators, and device users.
-Each of them have different needs and priorities when formulating a device strategy.
+Each of them has different needs and priorities when formulating a device strategy.
 As a starting point, ask yourself some crucial questions about your organization – which of the above 4 categories you belong to and what your organization envisions for itself.

 Here is an overview of the different technology requirements for these organization types:

 Device manufacturers – to develop devices and basic software (such as an API) to showcase device capabilities